ssciwr/svelte-easydb-detail-view/README.md

 Preferrably, include the following information:

 * The instance URL where this is happening
-* The UUID of the object that triggers the behaviour (if non-standard, also the mask)
+* The System ID of the object that triggers the behaviour (if non-standard, also the mask)
 * A screenshot of the intended and the observed behaviour